conestack/treibstoff/docs/source/index.rst

 Overview
 --------

-Treibstoff provides basic event, widget and property handling, heavily inspired by the ``kivy`` framework.
+Treibstoff provides basic event, widget and property handling, inspired by the ``kivy`` framework.
 It also provides very simple template parsers for generating DOM from template strings and hooking up elements of interest to objects.
 There exist parsers for HTML and SVG.

 Event handling